rubenhortas/rubenhortas.github.io/_posts/2026-03-21-moden-neovim-ide-lua-guide-2026.md

 #### Performance

 Lua is a significantly faster language than VimScript.
 [Neovim](https://neovim.io/) includes a LuaJIT (Just-In-Time) compiler, which makes the execution of complex configurations and plugins near-instant.
-Startup Time: As your config grows to include hundreds of plugins and complex logic, Lua handles the overhead much better.
-Computation: Heavy tasks like syntax tree parsing (Treesitter) or asynchronous linting are handled more efficiently in Lua.
+Also, as your config grows to include hundreds of plugins and complex logic, Lua handles the overhead much better, and heavy tasks (like syntax tree parsing -Treesitter- or asynchronous linting) are handled more efficiently in Lua.

 #### Integration with the Neovim API

 In the past, interacting with [Neovim](https://neovim.io/)’s internals via VimScript often felt like using "hacks."

-With Lua, [Neovim](https://neovim.io/) provides a first-class API (vim.api, vim.lsp, vim.diagnostic).
-Direct Access: You aren't just sending strings to a command line; you are calling structured functions that return tables and objects.
+With Lua, [Neovim](https://neovim.io/) provides a first-class API (vim.api, vim.lsp, vim.diagnostic), so you aren't just sending strings to a command line; you are calling structured functions that return tables and objects.

-LSP & Tree-sitter: [Neovim](https://neovim.io/)'s most powerful modern features are written in Lua.
+[Neovim](https://neovim.io/)'s most powerful modern features (LSP & Tree-sitter) are written in Lua.
 Configuring them in their "native" language reduces the complexity of translation layers.

 #### Modularity

 VimScript was never designed to be a general-purpose programming language.
 Creating a modular setup in `init.vim` is clunky.

-Lua’s require() function allows you to split your config into logical files (e.g., options.lua, keymaps.lua, plugins/lsp.lua) effortlessly.
+Lua’s `require()` function allows you to split your config into logical files (e.g., options.lua, keymaps.lua, plugins/lsp.lua) effortlessly.

-Scoping: Lua has proper local scoping, meaning variables in one file won't accidentally overwrite variables in another, preventing "spaghetti code" bugs.
+Lua has proper local scoping, meaning variables in one file won't accidentally overwrite variables in another, preventing "spaghetti code" bugs.

 #### Plugin ecosystem

 The most innovative plugins in 2026 (like Telescope, Lazy.nvim, and Oil.nvim) are written exclusively in Lua.

-Configuration via Tables: Instead of learning obscure VimScript commands, you configure plugins using standard Lua tables, which is more intuitive for developers coming from other languages like JavaScript or Python.
+Instead of learning obscure VimScript commands, you configure plugins using standard Lua tables, which is more intuitive for developers coming from other languages.

-Extensibility: It is much easier to write your own small helper functions or "mini-plugins" in Lua to customize your workflow.
+It is much easier to write your own small helper functions or "mini-plugins" in Lua to customize your workflow.

 #### Modern language features

-VimScript is a "domain-specific language" (DSL) limited to Vim.
-Lua is a widely used, portable language found in game engines (Roblox, WoW) and embedded systems.
-Readable Syntax: Lua has a clean and readable syntax.
+Lua is a widely used, portable language and has a clean and readable syntax.
-Tooling: You can use Lua Language Servers (lua-ls) to get autocompletion and linting while writing your own config.
+You can use Lua Language Servers (lua-ls) to get autocompletion and linting while writing your own config.

 ### Better alternatives and All-In-One IDE